kuljok/cpp_gamedev_course/README.md

 ```sh
 ./format.sh
 ```
 to format all your .cpp and .h files in a right way.
-If you don't, it's done by CI after evety commit.
+If you don't, it's done by CI after every commit.

 The **tests** directory contains the script for CI.
 This script is supposed to be updated every time when some new project is added.